 - Standard commands like sit, stay, roll over, jump, high-five, play a game, time to eat, come here, etc.

-- Familiarity with the grooming process.
+- Tolerating the grooming process.

 - Familiarity with being bathed.